-The USC Institute of Urology has a full-service pelvic medicine and reconstructive surgery program with expertise and board-certified surgeons to treat benign conditions of the pelvis, including but not limited to pelvic organ prolapse, voiding dysfunction, neurogenic bladder, urinary incontinence, benign prostatic hyperplasia, urinary and rectal fistulas, diverticulum involving the bladder or the urethra, and urinary retention.
+The USC Institute of Urology has a full-service pelvic medicine and reconstructive surgery program with expertise and board-certified surgeons to treat benign conditions of the pelvis, including but not limited to pelvic organ prolapse, voiding dysfunction, neurogenic bladder, urinary incontinence, prostate enlargement, male bladder symptoms, urinary and rectal fistulas, diverticulum involving the bladder or the urethra, and urinary retention.

 Depending on the type of dysfunction, Keck Medicine of USC urologists tailor the best treatment option to fit the individual patient’s needs.
 Our physicians provide all aspects of care, including behavioral, medical and surgical therapies, in a multidisciplinary setting.
-Owing to the entire range of treatments available at our institute, we can evaluate and care for patients from diagnosis to the completion of successful therapy at one location.
+Owing to the entire range of treatments available at our institute’s many locations, we can evaluate and care for patients from diagnosis to the completion of successful therapy.
 We tailor a combination of conservative measures such as physical therapy, behavioral therapy and pharmacologic solutions to each patient.
-All types of minimally invasive continence and prolapse surgeries are considered and offered, including robotic and laparoscopic methods, are available to treat incontinence, prolapse and other symptoms and disease states.
+Minimally invasive surgery techniques, including robotic and laparoscopic methods, are available to treat incontinence, prolapse and other symptoms and disease states.

 Keck Medicine of USC’s Institute of Urology is one of the few programs in Southern California that offer a full range of options for pelvic disorders, including robotic surgical techniques.